karalkal/Qui-ck-Qui-z-/README.md

             isCorrect: false,
             }
 ```
 All the answers are then added to an array which is shuffled **in place**.
-Now we can identify the correct answer by its isCorrect property while at the same time it will be just in random position amongst the incorrect ones.
+Now we can identify the correct answer by its isCorrect property while at the same time it will occupy random position amongst the incorrect ones.
 Our array questionsArr can now be filled with objects containing the text of the original question, the answers array we just created and other properties we are going to be using later on.
 These objects (10 in our case after each successful request) will look like this:

 ```